 So what's available?

-Here’s a list I’ve collated so far in alphabetical order…
+Here’s a list of Employee Advocacy Tools I’ve collated so far in alphabetical order…

 - Bambu by SproutSocial